KalenAnson/kiddy/README.md

 		...
 	});

 This snippet will create a connection pool using your config defined connection parameters and get you a connection from the pool for immediate use.
-Error handling and

 ## Normal Usage